kaustubhdeokar/Topic-wise-system-design/4. Basic Building Blocks/d. Databases.md

 different values based on hash function. difficult if a new node is introduced.

-Consistent hashing
-every node given a place on the circle, easy to scale horizontally. increases throughput and improves latency, also easy to add remove nodes.

 Zookeeper
 a partitioning management system takes care of mappings in network, each node connects to zookeper. whenever there is a change in partitioning the zookeeper is updated, notifies routing tier about the change. hbase, kafka, solrcloud use this.